justinjee/proScatter/README.md

 3. Up to three directories containing pLink files (in .txt format) with crosslink information (of the form ProteinA(position1)-ProteinB(position2))

 Note: If converting from excel to .txt files, it is important to save it in WINDOWS TXT FORMAT.
 Even if you are on Mac.
-The exact features the program looks for in a given line are in the conditional "if ('Spectrum' in line) and ')-' in line and not ('REVERSE' in line):"
+The exact features the program looks for in a given line are in the conditional "if ',' in line and not ('REVERSE' in line):"
 You can modify this in loadfiles.py if your file looks different.

 The outputs include: